Pickpocketing: As entertainment

 Pickpocketing skills are employed by some magicians as a form of entertainment, either by taking an item from a spectator or by returning it without them knowing they had lost it.
-Borra, arguably the most famous stage pickpocket of all time, became the highest-paid European performer in circuses during the 1950s.
+Borra became the highest-paid European performer in circuses during the 1950s.
 For 60 years he was billed as "the King of Pickpockets" and encouraged his son, Charly, to follow in his cunning trade, his offspring being billed as "the Prince of Pickpockets".
 Henri Kassagi, a French-Tunisian illusionist, acted as technical advisor on Robert Bresson's 1959 film Pickpocket and appeared as instructor and accomplice to the main character.
 British entertainer James Freedman created the pickpocket sequences for the 2005 film Oliver Twist directed by Roman Polanski.
 American illusionist David Avadon featured pickpocketing as his trademark act for more than 30 years and promoted himself as "a daring pickpocket with dashing finesse" and "the country's premier exhibition pickpocket, one of the few masters in the world of this underground art."
 According to Thomas Blacke, an American illusionist who holds several world records, it has become more difficult nowadays to pickpocket both in the streets and on the stage because the general population wears less, or lighter, clothing.
 In 2015 an artist hired a pickpocket to distribute sculptures at Frieze Art Fair in New York.